 Clients that feel valued are more likely to look for positives.
 They appreciate the automated and efficient workflows along with the time and cost savings they create.
 When combined with their increased involvement, the business conveys to the client that they matter, which strengthens the relationship they have with the business.

-With a DAM workflow, the security of assets is improved.
-The workflow system creates a record of when a digital asset is accessed and worked on.
+With a DAM activity logging and versioning, the security of assets is improved.
+The system creates a record of when a digital asset is accessed and worked on.
 This creates an audit trail, logging activity at the system and individual asset levels.

 Use Case - DBGallery Client Workflow